janzheng/groq-langchain-template/README.md

 ## Overview

-This application demonstrates how to build production-ready AI applications using Groq API for ultra-fast language model inference and LangChain for advanced prompt engineering and output parsing.
-Built as a complete, end-to-end template that you can fork, customize, and deploy.
+This collection shows how to build production-ready AI applications using Groq API for ultra-fast language model inference and LangChain for advanced prompt engineering and output parsing.
+These are complete, working templates that you can fork, customize, and deploy.

+The product information extraction example has been implemented across both Python and JavaScript, demonstrating how to parse unstructured product descriptions into structured JSON data with guaranteed output formats.

+**What You'll Learn:**
+By exploring these templates, you'll learn practical patterns for combining Groq's fast inference with LangChain's orchestration capabilities in both JavaScript and Python.
+Each example includes error handling, retry logic, and real-world use cases that you can adapt for your own applications.

 ### What This Template Includes